Why It Works

 Meanwhile, for the Cauliflower Purée: Combine nut milk and cauliflower in a small saucepan.
 Season with salt and bring to a simmer.
 Cook until cauliflower is tender, about 10 minutes.
 Purée mixture using a hand blender or countertop blender.
 Set aside.

 For the Spinach: Heat remaining 2 tablespoons (30ml) vegetable oil in a large saucepan or saucier over medium heat until shimmering.
-Add garlic, ginger, and chilies and cook, stirring, until fragrant and lightly browned, about 1 minute.
+Add garlic, ginger, and chiles and cook, stirring, until fragrant and lightly browned, about 1 minute.
 Add coriander, cumin, turmeric, and cardamom pod and cook, stirring, until fragrant, about 30 seconds.
-Add spinach and arugula or mustard greens one handful at a time, stirring and adding more as the greens wilt (see note).
+Add spinach and arugula or mustard greens one handful at a time, stirring and adding more as the greens wilt (see notes).

 Reduce heat to low and cook, stirring occasionally, until greens are fully wilted, about 5 minutes.
 Stir in cauliflower purée and continue to cook until greens are very tender, about 5 minutes longer.
 Stir in tofu cubes and heat through.
 Stir in remaining lemon juice, season with salt, adjust consistency with a little water if necessary, and serve.

 Mature curly spinach works best for this dish, as it has a more robust flavor and more tender texture when braised.
 Flat-leaf spinach will do.
 Avoid baby spinach, which turns mushy when cooked.
-If you can't find mature fresh spinach, you can also use frozen spinach: Defrost and drain it well, then add it all at once in step 3, rather than a handful at a time.
+If you can't find mature fresh spinach, you can also use frozen spinach: Defrost and drain it well, then add it all at once in Step 3, rather than a handful at a time.
 If you prefer, you can use 100% spinach instead of a combination of spinach and arugula or mustard greens.

 |Nutrition Facts (per serving)|

 |Servings: 4 to 6|